HTML5tx/HackyHour/Weyl - 10 things you didnt know a browser could do/README.md

 Estelle Weyl
 ---------

 Pick a skill, technique or feature you learned today.
-Get your favorite web browser, liberate yourself from any constraint to be "cross-browser compatible," and just play, push the limits, and explore what's possible.
+Get your favorite web browser, liberate yourself from any constraint to be "cross-browser compatible," and just play, push the limits and explore what's possible.